jtibaquira/nsearch/README.md

    Email: jko@dragonjar.org  |   www.dragonjar.org
   ================================================
 ```
-### Nmap Script Engine Search
+### Nmap Scripting Engine Search

 ### Description
-#### nsearch , is a tool that helps you find scripts that are used nmap ( nse ) , can be searched using the name, category author or combining the parameters, it is also possible to see the documentation of the scripts found, the principal programing is python
-You can save your favorites scripts into a db table and set a ranking
-The tool has an auto installer script for debian (ubuntu, mint, kali linux), Red Hat(Fedora, CentOS) and MacOX.
+#### nsearch , is a tool that helps you find scripts that are used nmap ( nse ) , can be searched using the name, category author or combining the parameters, it is also possible to see the documentation of the scripts found, the principal programing is python You can save your favorites scripts into a db table and set a ranking The tool has an auto installer script for debian (ubuntu, mint, kali linux), Red Hat(Fedora, CentOS) and MacOX.

 ### Version
 0.4